TrakHound/MTConnect.NET/README.md

 - Full list of Asset types.
 See [Devices](https://github.com/TrakHound/MTConnect.NET/tree/master/src/MTConnect.NET-Common/Assets) for more information.
 - Fully supports Unit conversion.
 Default Units and UnitConversion is done automatically when sending Streams and when reading Streams.
 - Full client support for requesting data from any MTConnect Agent (Probe, Current, Sample Stream, Assets, etc.).
 See [Clients](https://github.com/TrakHound/MTConnect.NET/tree/master/src/MTConnect.NET-HTTP/Clients/Rest) for more information.
+- (In-Progress) [Models](https://github.com/TrakHound/MTConnect.NET/tree/master/src/MTConnect.NET-Common/Models) framework for setting and accessing data using an object model as opposed to DataItem ID's and Types

 ## Applications
-- [MTConnect HTTP Agent](https://github.com/TrakHound/MTConnect.NET/tree/master/applications/Agents/MTConnect-Agent-Http) : A traditional MTConnect Agent using a REST Api, in-memory buffer, and SHDR for Adapters.
-Uses the MTConnectHttpServer as the web server.

-- (NEW) [MTConnect HTTP Persistent Agent](https://github.com/TrakHound/MTConnect.NET/tree/master/applications/Agents/MTConnect-Agent-Http-Persistent) : A traditional MTConnect Agent using a REST Api, in-memory buffer as well as backed up on the File System (retains state after restart), and SHDR for Adapters.
+- [MTConnect HTTP Agent](https://github.com/TrakHound/MTConnect.NET/tree/master/applications/Agents/MTConnect-Agent-Http) : A traditional MTConnect Agent using a REST Api, in-memory buffer as well as backed up on the File System (retains state after restart), and SHDR for Adapters.
 Uses the MTConnectHttpServer as the web server.

 - [MTConnect HTTP Agent - AspNetCore](https://github.com/TrakHound/MTConnect.NET/tree/master/applications/Agents/MTConnect-Agent-Http-AspNetCore) : Similar to the MTConnect Agent application but uses either the built-in Kestrel server or can be setup through IIS (Internet Information Services).
 This allows the agent to be used with all of the features available through ASP.NET and IIS such as security, permissions, monitoring, etc.